About the Project

 PROJECT TIMELINE

-- June 2024-present: Research fellows hired; research team begins researching families involved in the lawsuit.
+- June 2024-November 2025: Research fellows hired; research team researched families involved in the lawsuit.

 - July 11th 2024: First Advisory Board Meeting and quilt team meeting kick-off